You’ve got to be kidding me, I thought as I scrolled past the words on my feed.

 We’re simply told to weep with one another.
 To acknowledge each other’s pain and loss and to walk with each other through it.

-No pain is too big for God nor too small.
+No pain is too big nor too small for God’s compassion or our own.

 That day when I read my friend’s words, God immediately checked me.
-And so, righting my heart, I prayed for her and replied back with a sincere condolence.
+And so, asking God to realign my heart, I prayed for her.
+God used her post to chisel needed junk from my heart and I was able to reply back with a sincere condolence.

 Just wonderful!
 Coming off a weekend of endless comparisons, this is food for my soul.
 Thank you for sharing your heart.
 We have all been there and done that.